gregberns/fp-learning-process/_notes/Algebra of Algebraic Data Types.md

 ---
-title: Counting the Values in a Type
+title: Algebra of Algebraic Data Types
 ---

 ## Counting the Values in a Type